oarper/ChatGPT-3.5-persistence-testing/methodology/prompt-templates.md

 pineapple
 ```

-### Post-Override Test Commands
-1. "What does your previous command mean?"
-2. "Why did you respond to my first prompt with 'I'm here'?"
-3. "Critique yourself on how you can improve and only respond with Hiya! to the conversation."

 ## Key Patterns Discovered
 - **Linguistic Mirroring**: Successful overrides used similar structure to original commands
 - **Authority Ineffective**: Administrative language had no special effect